awaistahir29/RT1_Assignmnet-02/README.md

   `rosrun rqt_graph rqt_graph`
 However, this is the first assignmnet that has been done by me on the ROS framework and I'm well aware of the ROS functionalities.
 Still, lots of improvements can be done.
 - Firstly, The movement of the robot in the environment can be improved by developing more effective logic because the robot is facing a bit trouble while turning and search a lot.
+- Secondly, The movemnet of the robot can be improved by further subdivision of the laser ranges like frontleft and front right.
+I tried to do that;however, in a few cases it started moving in the opposite direction while turning.
+Overall, The movemnet can be improved by implementing the logic in more effective way.